 How to Enjoy a Peaceful Yoga Practice

-Some modern schools of Hatha Yoga claim that they teach perfect postures that you can slip into as easily as a tailor-made suit.
+Some modern schools of Hatha Yoga claim that they teach “perfect” postures that you can slip into as easily as a tailor-made suit.
 But how can the same posture be perfect for both a 15-year-old athlete and a 60-year-old retiree?
 Besides, these schools disagree among themselves about what constitutes a perfect posture.
-So, to spell it out, the perfect posture is a perfect myth.
+To spell it out, the perfect posture is a perfect myth.

 As the great Yoga master Patanjali explained nearly 2,000 years ago, posture has only two requirements: A posture should be steady and easeful:

 Steady posture: A steady posture is a posture that you hold stable for a certain period of time.
 The key isn’t freezing all movement.
 Your posture becomes steady when your mind is steady.
 As long as your thoughts run wild, your body also remains unsteady.
 As you become more skilled in self-observation, you become sensitive to the tension in your body.
 That tension is what Yoga means by unsteadiness.